-Students are able to name and describe basic methods for numerically solving linear integral equations of the second kind, such as degenerate kernel approximation, the Nyström method, collocation method and Galerkin method, as well as their underlying principles such as interpolation and numerical integration.
+Students are able to name and describe basic methods for numerically solving linear integral equations of the second kind, such as the Nyström method, collocation method and Galerkin method, as well as their underlying principles such as interpolation and numerical integration.
 They are able to apply these methods for numerically solving integral equations and to implement concrete examples on a computer.
 Students are able to state convergence results concerning these methods and have mastered the application of methods of proof for such results.
 They can independently derive corresponding results for simple variations of these methods and perform the analysis of the convergence behavior for specific applications.

 - Boundary integral operators

-- Interpolation

-- Quadrature formulae
+- Interpolation and quadrature formulae

-- · Approximation by degenerate kernel functions

 - Nyström methods

-- Projection methods
+- Projection methods and boundary element methods